EmiCastro01/AYED_TP_FINAL/README.md

   List of Terminals on Routers Array is more effective at space, due to dynamic allocation, but less effective at time.

 ## Why we decided second option
-  Because the network is not gonna be runned on a real server with a lot of memory space, but is on a PC, so we priorized that resource.
+  Because the network is not gonna run on a real server with a lot of memory space, but is on a PC, so we priorized that resource.